 And so, now that you have escaped from the power of Egypt and of Pharaoh, who is the devil, join with us, all of you, in receiving this sacrifice of the saving Passover with the eagerness of dedicated hearts.
 Then in our inmost being we shall be wholly sanctified by the very Lord Jesus Christ whom we believe to be present in his sacraments, and whose boundless power abides forever.

-This excerpt from a homily by St. Gaudentius, bishop of Brescia, Italy (Tract.
-2:CSEL 68, 30-32), clearly demonstrates a belief in the real, substantial presence of Christ’s body and blood in the Eucharist.
-It is used in the Office of Readings of the Roman Catholic Church for Thursday in the Second week of Easter along with the biblical reading of Revelation 3:1-22.
-St. Gaudentius was a friend of St. Ambrose, bishop of Milan.
-He lived in the late 4th and early 5th century.
+This excerpt from a homily by St. Gaudentius, bishop of Brescia, to the newly baptized (Tract.
+2:CSEL 68, 30-32), clearly demonstrates a belief in the real, substantial presence of Christ’s body and blood in the sacrifice of the Eucharist.
+It is used in the Office of Readings of the Roman Catholic Church for Thursday in the Second (2nd) week of Easter along with the biblical reading of Revelation 3:1-22.